Digilent/Eclypse-Z7-SW/README.md

 For more details on how to use the [zmodlib](https://github.com/Digilent/zmodlib) and for instructions on how to set up your environment please visit the [Zmod Base Library User Guide](https://reference.digilentinc.com/reference/zmod/zmodbaselibraryuserguide)

-For more information on the Zmod ADC 1410, please visit its [Resource Center](https://reference.digilentinc.com/reference/zmod/zmodadc/start) on the Digilent Wiki.
+For more information on the ZmodADC1410, please visit its [Resource Center](https://reference.digilentinc.com/reference/zmod/zmodadc/start) on the Digilent Wiki.

 For more information on how our git and project flow is set up, please refer to the [Eclypse Z7 Git Repositories](https://reference.digilentinc.com/reference/programmable-logic/eclypse-z7/git) documentation.

-For technical support or questions, please post on the [Digilent Forum](forum.digilentinc.com).
+For technical support or questions, please post on the [Digilent Forum](https://forum.digilentinc.com).